 Do you wish you started piano training when you were younger, or are you simply exploring new hobbies or feeling the need for an artistic means of expression?
-Perhaps you enjoy listening to music and going to the symphony, or you want to grow your own musical understanding before enrolling your children in keyboard lessons.
+Perhaps you enjoy listening to music and going to the symphony, or you want to grow your own musical understanding before enrolling your children in piano lessons in London.
 There are few wrong reasons to engage in musical instruction, but this pursuit does cause many adults to wonder if they have waited too long to get started.

 Is It Ever Too Late To Learn Piano?

 Simply put, no, it’s almost never too late to start learning the piano, even from scratch.
 You should temper your expectations according to your age, the amount of time you can spend practicing, and your prior music training, but there’s no reason to think you won’t reach a good level of proficiency at the keyboard.
-Many adults find that they exceed even their own goals, and you could be sharing music with your friends and family, or simply playing for your own enjoyment, within a year if you stay dedicated and practise correctly.
+Many students investing in piano lessons for adults in London find that they exceed even their own goals, and you could be sharing music with your friends and family, or simply playing for your own enjoyment, within a year if you stay dedicated and practise correctly.

 Let’s put it this way — is it ever too late to learn a language?
 It certainly doesn’t get any easier to learn the longer you wait (life has a way of only getting busier and more complicated), but you could pick up language study at any point and become conversant if you have the time to dedicate to it.